Companies Using Drupal

 Expert Analysis: Drupal Growth Trends & Key Signals for Sales Teams in 2026

-Sales Signal: The 20.7% domain decline since December 2024 means thousands of organizations are actively evaluating alternatives.
-Target companies still running Drupal with migration-related messaging, or position your product as a complement that helps them get more value from their existing Drupal investment before they decide to leave.
+Sales Signal: The 20.7% decline since December 2024 means thousands of organizations are actively evaluating alternatives right now.
+Target companies still on Drupal with two messages: "modernize your Drupal investment" for enterprises, or "here's an easier alternative" for SMBs preparing to leave.

 Industry and Geographic Concentration